& Management / Disease

 gentle palpation of the neck.
 (D9)

-- It should be possible to see, looking inside the bird's mouth, that the tube goes down behind the
+- It should be possible to see that the tube goes down behind the

 - If the tube is in the oesophagus then two cylindrical structures